The rise of BrewDog has seen the brewer go from a stall in Scotland to an industry-redefining household name - here we breakdown its quirky story

 The company’s US TV show, BrewDogs, aired for the first time, and it opened its first bar overseas in Stockholm after hosting a “funeral” for generic beer in the city.

-The brewery’s self-proclaimed “assault on humanity” grew exponentially in 2014, with the launch of 12 new bars in locations around the world including Brazil and Japan.
+The brewer’s self-proclaimed “assault on humanity” grew exponentially in 2014, with the launch of 12 new bars in locations around the world including Brazil and Japan.

-Elvis Juice, Albino Squid Assassin, Jet Black Heart, Born to Die.
-These are not the names of alternative rock bands - they’re just a handful of the 82 beers the brewery launched in 2016.
+Elvis Juice, Albino Squid Assassin, Jet Black Heart, Born to Die… These are not the names of alternative rock bands - they’re just a handful of the 82 beers the brewer launched in 2016.

 And last year, to mark its ten-year anniversary, it launched The Unicorn Fund - a pledge to give 10% of its profits to its crew and another 10% to charity every year.